Skip to main content

 • Qualitative research methods

-• Investigating Clinical Excellence Awards (INCEA), a collaborative research project funded by the NIHR to develop a revised scoring scheme for the assessment of National Clinical Excellence Awards for doctors and dentists in England and Wales.
+2. Investigating Clinical Excellence Awards (INCEA): developed a revised scoring scheme for the assessment of National Clinical Excellence Awards for doctors and dentists in England and Wales (Treadgold et al., 2023).

-• Understanding the measurement of postural hypotension in primary care (UMPH), a collaborative research project to explore how postural hypotension testing is currently organised in primary care in England and to explore the barriers to, and facilitators of, improved uptake of postural hypotension assessment.
+3. Understanding the measurement of postural hypotension in primary care (UMPH): explored how postural hypotension testing was currently organised in primary care in England.

 Back to top